design-tokens/community-group/technical-reports/format/design-token.md

 ## Additional properties

-While "value" is the only required property for a token, a number of additional properties may be added:
+While "value" is the only required property for a token, a number of additional properties MAY be added:

 ## Description